 Statement of Inclusion

 Worth Primary School is an educationally inclusive school.
 We are committed to promoting inclusion and continually monitor and evaluate pupil progress to ensure that all needs are being met.
 We believe that every child has an individual range of abilities and progresses at different rates and aim to provide the educational experiences and support required to enable all children to reach their personal potential.

 Children identified as having a Disability or Special Educational Needs will be identified through our Worth Graduated Approach where their needs will be met through quality first teaching, targeted support or individual support.
-Where needed a pupil may have an individual personlised plan or an Education Health Care Plan drawn up listing the learning support offered with identified targets to be reached.
+Where needed a pupil may have an individual personalised plan or an Education Health Care Plan drawn up listing the learning support offered with identified targets to be reached.
 Advice will be sought from our Special Needs Co-ordinator, and parents will be fully consulted at every stage.
-Advise will also be sought from Kent SEND team.
+Advice will also be sought from the Kent SEND team.
 Please follow the link for the Kent SEND Strategy:

 Our full Disability, Special Educational Needs Policy is also available for parents.

 Children showing flair and aptitude in any area of the school curriculum are also identified and we have very high expectations of what these children can achieve.